sharoncornelius/idpf-specification/idpf_specification.md

 ### TX Completion Descriptor Format

-The text below describes the TX completion element written to the completion queue when a queue operates in “Out of order, split queue” or in “in order split queue” models.
+The text below describes the TX completion element written to the completion queue when a queue operates in “Out of order split queue” or in “in order split queue” models.

 As a completion queue setting, the TX completion element length can be